aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 ![image](https://user-images.githubusercontent.com/23423809/69214987-46eb3c00-0b1d-11ea-8317-94c55dad4af2.png)

-Feel free to move the widgets around the dashboard to suit your style following the instructions in the [https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/move_resize_graph_dashboard.html](Cloudwatch documentation).
+Feel free to move the widgets around the dashboard to suit your style following the instructions in the [Cloudwatch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/move_resize_graph_dashboard.html).
 Youc can drag widgets around and move them into position wherever you like.
 You can also add a text widget to show a title, include links to a knowledgebase wiki or internal tooling.
 Get creative!

 [TODO - Add Andy's KPIs / other metrics from X-Ray]